 F has just turned 2 and we were visiting family in the UK at the time.
 This meant that we couldn’t throw a party for all his little friends back in the US, so we had a little mini train birthday party with two of his cousins instead.

-Even with such a small invitation list I had to make invitations!
+Even with such a small invitation list I just had to make invitations!
 The official Thomas & Friends font is bespoke, so I used a similar free one called “Flange BQ”.
-Sorry for all the erased details in the photo!

 I made a really easy pop-up card using the box support method.
 At the folded edge of the card, make two cuts.
 The length of the cuts depends on the size of your image and how far out from the card you want your image to stand.
 About 1cm is a good starting point.
 Then make a crease between the ends of the two cuts.
 Open the card out and push the creased and cut part (the box) through the card so that it looks like this: